PVD Coating

 This is the final ion plating process.
 It integrates the vaporization and ionization mechanism to ensure the coating material is tightly glued to the stainless steel.

-Ion plating is often used for stainless steel jewelry, while gold plating usually refers to electroplating a thin layer of gold on metallic substrates like brass or silver, the traditional way.
+Ion plating (IP) is commonly used on stainless steel jewelry, while gold plating usually refers to electroplating a thin layer of gold on metallic substrates like brass or silver, the traditional way.

 Ion Plated Jewelry vs Electroplating Jewelry